fabri2605/socialcapFront/docs/api/data-model.md

 ## Merkle Maps (offchain)

-We use the following MerkleMaps linked to the `RootContract` states:
+We use the following MerkleMaps linked to the `RootsContract` states:
 ~~~
   @state(Field) communitiesRoot = State<Field>();
   @state(Field) personsRoot = State<Field>();